mariadb-corporation/MaxScale/Documentation/Tutorials/MySQL-Replication-Connection-Routing-Tutorial.md

 service maxscale start
 ```

-Check the error log in /var/log/maxscale/ to see if any errors are detected in the configuration file and to confirm MaxScale has been started.
-Also the maxadmin command may be used to confirm that MaxScale is running and the services, listeners etc have been correctly configured.
+Check the error log in /var/log/maxscale/ to see if any errors are detected in the configuration file and to confirm MariaDB MaxScale has been started.
+Also the maxadmin command may be used to confirm that MariaDB MaxScale is running and the services, listeners etc have been correctly configured.

 ```
-% maxadmin -pmariadb list services
+% maxadmin list services

 Services.